 - After the set-up is ready, launch the “Cast” option on your Android.

 - Click the name of your Windows 10 to connect.

 Another mirroring program that can assist you to display your Android device to Windows 10 is Reflector 3.
-It is the third and solid upgrade version of the reflector, which includes improved user experience, new features, and advances in performance.
+It is the third and solid upgraded version, which includes improved user experience, new features and advances in performance.
 This version supports connections from Miracast, Google Cast, and AirPlay.
 Along with the new features, this application is modified with a new interface that allows you to cast Android to Windows 10 easier than the previous versions.
-To start mirroring your Android, read on the following steps.
+To start mirroring your Android, following these steps.

 - Download and launch the application on your computer and Android.

-- Connect both devices via same Wi-Fi network.
+- Connect both devices via the same Wi-Fi network.

-- On our Android device, open the “Menu” on the top left of the screen.
+- On your Android device, open the “Menu” on the top left of the screen.

 - Tap on “Cast Screen/Audio”.
 Then tap the name of your Windows 10 to cast your Android device to your computer.

-These are the tools that will help you mirror your android phone to your windows 10 wirelessly.
-Furthermore, all three has different capabilities and features that will make your mirroring experience more convenient and reliable to use.
-Among these three tools, ApowerMirror gives you the best mirroring experience with a lot of additional functions to suit your needs when you mirror your android to your windows 10.
+These are the tools that will help you mirror your Android phone to your Windows 10 wirelessly.
+Furthermore, all three have different capabilities and features that will make your mirroring experience more convenient and reliable to use.
+Among these three tools, ApowerMirror gives you the best mirroring experience with a lot of additional functions to suit your needs when you mirror your Android to your Windows 10.